iLib-js/ilib-mono/README.md

 - Parser.parse() should now return the intermediate representation
 - Added support for logging provided by the lint tool so that plugins can use the linter's logging
-    - Uses a default null logger if none provided by the linter
+    - getLogger() function passed to the constructors

 ### v1.4.0